Featured image of post MCP Design: Tools as Prompt Extensions

 The model can’t maintain this workflow.
 Each tool call is a fresh start.

-Well-designed MCP servers like GitHub and Figma don’t chain operations—they provide complete, self-contained workflows.
+The MCP servers I’ve studied - GitHub, Figma, PostgreSQL - don’t chain operations.
+They provide complete, self-contained workflows.

 Figma MCP approach: